deepesh611/Password-Managers/README.md

 ## Overview

 The Password Manager is a secure tool designed to manage and protect your passwords.
-It includes features like encryption, decryption, and password strength checking.
+It includes features like encrypted passowrd saving as well has a saving the hashed user's password.

 ## Prerequisites ⚙️